JohnnnyDev/todolist/README.md

 # todolist
-app with minimalist in mind for your everyday use!
+App with minimalist design in mind for your everyday use!